freekode/wow-bot/readme.md

 So I think with such technology I can not make it possible.

 There is a module of fishing, I really proud of that.
 By my opinion it is very good module, with simple implementation.

-So, try to not be so negative, it the future there is solution about everything, it is OpenCV.
-Computer Vision for such project may be only one solution which can allow easy resolve current problem cases.